ByteBard58/Footballer-Demographic-Analysis/readme.md

 This project explores the demographic characteristics of professional football players using a large and diverse dataset.
 The analysis focuses on understanding player profiles based on age, height, weight, nationality, preferred foot, and body type.

+> 📊 This is part of a **multi-project series** based on a massive dataset scraped from Transfermarkt and available on Kaggle.
+Due to the dataset’s diverse nature, this repository focuses specifically on **player demographic analysis**.
+For other analysis projects I’ve created, please visit the [Footballer-Analysis-Series](https://github.com/ByteBard58/Footballer-Analysis-Series) repository, where I’ve listed all of them.

 ## 📌 Objective

 To examine the physical and national distribution of football players, identifying trends in age, physique, and global representation.